 Ready to start your sustainability journey?
 If you’re new to the field, I recommend beginning with UN CC:Learn’s introductory courses.
 If you have a specific area of interest, dive into Coursera’s specialized programs.
 Remember, every step toward sustainability education is a step toward a better future for our planet!

 Discover how leading companies implement eco-friendly practices while boosting productivity.
-Learn from real success stories and actionable strategies that earned sustainability awards in 2024.
+Learn from real success stories and actionable strategies that earned sustainability awards.

 Did you know that the world’s top-performing manufacturers have increased their productivity by 7.5% on average while reducing their energy consumption by 20%?
 I’ve spent years consulting with businesses on sustainability transformations.
 Let me tell you, the days of viewing environmental efficiency as a drag on productivity are long gone!
 The most successful companies have figured out how to turn sustainability challenges into catalysts for operational excellence and innovation.